All presentations are at 7 p.m., the 4th Tuesday of the month

 with Catherine Scott - Webinar

-Spiders are not so well known as insects but there are so many species and so many unusual aspects to their lives.
+Spiders are often misunderstood and feared, but there are so many species and so many unusual aspects to their lives.
 This presentation will probe into what makes spiders special and explore the life histories of several species.

 Dr. Catherine Scott is an arachnologist and behavioural ecologist whose research is focused on the behaviour and communication of black widows and other spiders.
 A former arachnophobe, she is passionate about trying to shift perceptions about these fascinating creatures.